sympower/dt-data-load-tool/docs/website/docs/reference/performance.md

 :::

 :::note
 Normalization is CPU-bound and can easily saturate all your cores.
-Never allow `dlt` to use all cores on your local machine.
+Never allow `data_load_tool` to use all cores on your local machine.
 :::

 :::caution